silvithomas/car-price-prediction/README.md

 ## Model architecture

 Seven Dense layers (2048 → 1024 → 512 → 256 → 128 → 64 → 32 → 1) with:
-- L2 regularisation (λ = 0.005) on each Dense layer
+- L2 regularisation (λ = 0.005) on each Dense layer.
-- Batch normalisation + LeakyReLU after each layer
+- Batch normalisation + LeakyReLU after each layer.
-- 50 % Dropout for regularisation
+- 50 % Dropout for regularisation.
-- Adam optimiser with exponential learning-rate decay
+- Adam optimiser with exponential learning rate decay.
-- Early stopping on validation loss (patience = 10)
+- Early stopping on validation loss (patience = 10).

 ## Results